wailimku/scChIC-seq/README.md

-# scChIC-seq
+Single cell chromatin immunocleavage sequencing (scChIC-Seq) to profile histone modification

 Introduction
 --------------------------------------

-This repository includes a number of sections describing the analyses in the manuscript.
+This repository includes a number of sections describing the analyses in the paper.
 Any comments and questions are welcome.
 Contact Email address: comamabb@gmail.com

 A. Download files